wasmCloud/wasmcloud.com/docs/cli/claims.md

 This subcommand will be deprecated in future versions.
 Please use `wash inspect` instead.
 :::

-Inspect helps you to examine the capabilities of a wasmCloud component.
-It accepts the path to the wasmCloud component or provider and prints out the properties of that component.
+`wash inspect` helps you to examine the stored metadata of a wasmCloud component. `wash inspect` accepts the path to the wasmCloud component or provider and prints out the properties of that component.

 #### Usage